django/channels/docs/tutorial/part_1.rst

 .. note::
     Ignore the warning about unapplied database migrations.
-    We won’t be using a database in this tutorial.
+    We won't be using a database in this tutorial.

 Notice the line beginning with
 ``Starting ASGI/Channels development server at http://127.0.0.1:8000/``.